dokku/dokku/docs/processes/process-management.md

 #### Procfile

+> [!NOTE]
-> Note: Dokku supports the Procfile format as defined in [this document](https://github.com/dokku/procfile-util/blob/master/PROCFILE_FORMAT.md) under "Strict Mode" parsing rules.
+> Dokku supports the Procfile format as defined in [this document](https://github.com/dokku/procfile-util/blob/master/PROCFILE_FORMAT.md) under "Strict Mode" parsing rules.

 Apps can define processes to run by using a `Procfile`.
 A `Procfile` is a simple text file that can be used to specify multiple commands, each of which is subject to process scaling.
 In the case where the built image sets a default command to run - either through usage of `CMD` for Dockerfile-based builds, a default process for buildpack-based builds, or any other method for the builder in use - the `Procfile` will take precedence.